gemfire/gemfire-developer-website/content/blog/oql.md

   - You can navigate object collections
   - You can invoke methods and access the behavior of objects
   - Data mapping is supported \
-    (i.e. map/dictionary lookups, and mapping from region values to region keys)
+    (i.e. map/dictionary lookups, and mapping from region values to region keys using indexes)
   - You are not required to declare types.
 Since you do not need type definitions, you can work across multiple languages
   - You are not constrained by a schema